akoz002/nodejs-project-headerparser/README.md

 ### Demo App

 A demo app can be found at the link below.
-It is implemented in Node.js and Express.
-At the frontend it contains a simple React component for fetching and displaying the request header info.
-React source can be found at `views/js/`.
+At the backend it is implemented in *Node.js* and *Express*.
+The server source can be found in `server.js`.
+At the frontend the app contains a React component for fetching and displaying the request header info.
+React source can be found at `views/src/`, and it was built with *Parcel*.
 A basic test can be found at `tests/tests.js`.

 * https://akoz002-nodejs-headerparser.herokuapp.com/